OpenTails/CRUMPET-Android/HACKING.md

 ### Frontend

-The frontend is launched with the command '''digitail'''
+The frontend is launched with the command `digitail`

 Upon launching the application, it will first create the QML application engine, and register a few types on it (primarily the Kirigami types, and some